jasminekay505/Deja-Brew/README.md

 WHEN I submit a new brewery,
 THEN it is added to the main list of other breweries along with other information from Yelp and appears in my dashboard.
 WHEN I want to delete a brewery I have posted,
-THEN I click delete on my dashboard.
+THEN I click delete on my dashboard and the post is deleted.
 WHEN I click comment on a post,
 THEN I can add a comment to another users brewery post.